sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 3. The Issuing Authority for the EK Certificates included on the Device must be provided to Microsoft before a Device may be certified.

-**Mandatory:** Effective July 28, 2020, the TPM must include an EK Certificate for the TPM\_ECC\_NIST\_P384 curve.
+**Mandatory:** Effective July 28, 2020, the TPM manufacturer must provide an EK Certificate for the TPM\_ECC\_NIST\_P384 curve.

-**Mandatory:** EK Certificates for the RSA 2048 bit EK and ECC P256 curve EK must be populated at the following NV locations.
+**Mandatory:** EK Certificates for the RSA 2048 bit EK and ECC P256 curve EK if populated in the TPM at shipping must be populated at the following NV locations.

 | TPM Artifact          | NV Index   | Required                                                                    |
 |-----------------------|------------|-----------------------------------------------------------------------------|